saitejaallam/AuE893Spring20_SaiTeja/AuE893Spring20_SaiTeja/catkin_ws/src/assignment5_trackingandfollowing/README.md

 NOTE:

 The github repository contains the apriltag_ros package which has all the relevant packages to run part2.
 As it was built with catkin_make_isolated it cannot be kept in the assignments catkin_ws which was built with catkin_make.
 So for easy readability and grading I copied the launch file and scripts in the respective launch and src folders of assignment5_trackingandfollowing package.
+Please clone the apriltag_ws to test on the bot.